Delta Lake, Transaction Log, ACID Transactions, Data Versioning, Data Lakehouse

 You can query historical data using:

 Delta Lake maps timestamps to versions by reading the commitInfo.timestamp fields in the transaction log.
-This feature supports:
+For timestamp-based queries, Delta Lake scans the log to find the most recent version committed before the specified timestamp, then executes the version-based query.

 Auditing: Track data lineage and changes over time